n1n9-jp/d3-legend/README.md

 ### Using just the minified file

 You must include the [d3 library](http://d3js.org/) before including the legend file.
-Then you can simply add the compiled js file to your website:
+Then you can simply add the compiled js file from the `dist/` folder to your website:

-- d3-legend.min.js
+- dist/d3-legend.min.js
-- d3-legend.js (Human readable version)
+- dist/d3-legend.js (Human readable version)

 ### Using CDN